trycycle/wikipedia-downloader/README.md

   --help                          Show this message and exit.
   ```

-## Parse a XML articile dump file and import it into MySQL
+## Parse a XML article dump file and import it into MySQL
 You can download a table structure file from [here](https://github.com/wikimedia/mediawiki/blob/master/maintenance/tables.sql).

 ```